Osiris-Team/AutoPlug-Client/docs/FAQ.md

 2. Open `./autoplug/system/config.yml`.
 3. Replace the `autoplug-web-ip` with the public ip/domain your AutoPlug-Web server is running from, for example `my-autoplug-web.com`, or `localhost` if webserver and client on same device.
 4. Restart the client, or enter `.con reload`.
 5. Voila.
-Now the client connects to your AutoPlug-Web, instead of the default one.
+Now the client connects to your AutoPlug-Web, instead of https://autoplug.one.

 ### What are the differences to autoplug.one?
 - Daily license check, that requires internet connection.
 Without a valid license you cannot run it.